Rover's Big Chance

 Rover's Big Chance is a 1942 Our Gang short comedy film directed by Herbert Glazer.
-It was the 208th Our Gang short (209th episode, 120th talking short, 121st talking episode, and 40th MGM produced episode) that was released.
+It was the 208th Our Gang short to be released.

 Plot

 On the say-so of studio casting director J.D.
 Broderick, Patterson agrees to give a screen test to the Our Gang kids' talented dog Rover.
-Unfortunately, he petulant pooch does not take direction well, nor does he respond positively when the cameraman announces that he is ready to start filming.
+Unfortunately, the petulant pooch does not take direction well, nor does he respond positively when the cameraman announces that he is ready to start filming.